anitamalina/virtual-whiteboard/README.md

 ### 1. `npm install`

-Only run this step the first time you.
-Installs the nessecary packages.
+Only run this step the first time you run the project.
+Installs the necessary packages.

 ### 2. `npm start`